 Appointments are available by physician referral only.
-We are familiar with the evidence-based psychological therapies recommended to treat teens and are able to support the work of your therapists, regardless of the model chosen for recovery.
+Our team is familiar with the evidence-based psychological therapies recommended to treat adolescents with eating disorders and are able to support the work of your therapists, regardless of the model chosen for recovery.

 Before your first visit we ask both our future patients and their caregivers to complete an intake questionnaire which will help us more efficiently identify behaviors and thoughts that we will need to target for recovery.
 We will also need your primary care provider to send us a referral, as well as a copy of your child’s growth record.

-We attempt to see patients within two weeks from receiving the physician referral, but current patient volumes might result in longer wait times.
+We attempt to see patients within a few weeks of receiving the physician referral, but increased patient referrals can result in longer wait times.
 If a care provider needs our assistance urgently to ensure the health and safety of an adolescent, they can contact us through the clinic and via the Bronson EPIC platform.

 - National Eating Disorders Association